mikekistler/aspnet-openapi-examples/README.md

 However, each of these `mediaTypeObject` entries will have the same schema, so if you need different schemas for different media types, you will need to use a transformer.

+It is possible but currently a bit complicated to generate content entries for media types other than "application/json" from the return type of the endpoint method.
+To do this, you need to create a class that implements `IResult` and `IEndpointMetadataProvider` and make this class the return type of the endpoint method.
+There is an example of this in the [OkTextPlain] class in the project.

 Use a transformer to set the `example`, `examples`, `encoding`, or to add specification extensions to any `mediaTypeObject` within the `content` of the response.

 ## More schema fields

 ### additionalProperties

 ### allOf